Highlights & Questions At The Seedly Investing Meetup 2018

 Here’s what went down!

-I will now aim to do up a quick summary of what was shared – in 6 segments with the best questions which were covered during each segment.
+I will now aim to do up a quick summary of what was shared – with the best questions which were covered during each segment.

 Personal Finance 101 – Kenneth from Seedly

 - Prudent Personal finance is adopting a holistic approach at growing your wealth